samapriya/awesome-gee-community-datasets/.github/ISSUE_TEMPLATE/new-community-gee-dataset-template.md

 Sample Code: Add a sample code maybe just adding your datasets in code editor and visualizing or summarizing

-Extra Bit: Feel free to add any optional details
+Extra Info: Feel free to add any optional details

 Download Tool/Code snippets if any: If source is specialized or you have an associated tool